Ditectrev/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ### You are monitoring an application and receive user feedback that a specific error is spiking.
 You notice that the error is caused by a Service Account having insufficient permissions.
 You are able to solve the problem but want to be notified if the problem recurs.
 What should you do?

-- [x] In the Log Viewer, filter the logs on severity ˜Error` and the name of the Service Account.
+- [x] In the Log Viewer, filter the logs on severity ˜Error' and the name of the Service Account.
 - [ ] Create a sink to BigQuery to export all the logs.
 Create a Data Studio dashboard on the exported logs.
 - [ ] Create a custom log-based metric for the specific error to be used in an Alerting Policy.
 - [ ] Grant Project Owner access to the Service Account.